beyondtheotherside/Solace-Friends/Friends/README.md

 # Friends Plugin

-A Minecraft Paper plugin for version 1.21.1 that allows players to add friends and receive notifications when their friends come online.
+A Minecraft Paper plugin for version 1.21.11 for The Solace Project.

 ## Features